dincertekin/hobbyOS/README.md

-# pineappleOS
+# hobbyOS
-An operating system that becomes better for everyone, every day.
+The operating system of my dreams.
+And it becomes better for everyone, every day.

 ## To Do
 - [X] Create bootsector.